blakepell/BasicAudio/README.md

 If you need advanced recording and audio features I highly recommend [NAudio](https://github.com/naudio/NAudio).

-Basic audio was originally written in Visual Basic but is now built off of C#.
+Basic audio was originally written in Visual Basic but is is now built off of C#.
 The Visual Basic version has been left in this project for posterity.

+The library provides its functionality through the mciSendString Windows API and thus binds it desktop use cases.
+The playback features support wave files and mp3 files and the recoding supports wave files.
+The class library contains 3 classes, one for playback, one for recording and one that is an MCI error messages (there's an official API for this that I'll use in the future).
+The classes have been kept slim to facilitate ease of use.
+If you're looking for very detailed recording objects you'll want to consider another framework such as [NAudio](https://github.com/naudio/NAudio).
+Note that this records through whatever the currently selected recording device is in Windows.

 ## OS Support